gravity-platform/doc/source/_pages/api/event.md

 # Events

 Graviton supports an event based subscription feature.
-With this, it is possible for `worker agents` so subscribe on certain events that happen.
+With this, it is possible for `worker agents` to subscribe on certain events that happen.
 At the moment, this is limited to data changing events (`PUT`, `POST`, `DELETE`).

-This allows a `worker` to be notified on any data changes that happen - a worker can flexibly subscribe on whatever it is interested.
+This allows a `worker` to be notified on any data changes that happen - a worker can flexibly subscribe to whatever it is interested.

 If a `worker` is subscribed on a certain event, an `EventStatus` resource is created that allows a `worker` to update